 In this sermon, Rabbi Barbara Penzner discusses the concept of the ‘nistarot’ (the hidden thoughts and sins) in the text of Kol Nidrei.
-She explores the different ways Jews have had to hide parts of their identities throughout Jewish history, and the ways that LGBTQ people too have had to hide parts of their identities.
+She explores how both Jews and LGBTQ people have had to hide parts of their identities throughout history.
 She encourages her congregants to get to know one another and to embrace each person’s differences.

 By Rabbi Barbara Penzner

 Between the short confession of sins, the ashamnu, and the long confession of sins, the al het, the siddur has placed a short paragraph that might otherwise go unnoticed.

 Are you not the one who knows all that is concealed and revealed?